New from ACTIVE: Check out our latest products here

 Heat the water until it’s just shy of boiling, then introduce a small amount to the coffee grounds to create the bloom – this is an essential step when it comes to brewing coffee.

-That will ensure an even extraction, as the grounds will have equal opportunity to infuse their essence into the hot water.
+Give the grounds a gentle stir to ensure an even extraction, as the grounds will have equal opportunity to infuse their essence into the hot water.

 Timing Your Brew